prog4biol/evop2020/EVOP_Python_2020.md

    2. institute
    3. birth_country (example of variable name using a_underscore)
    4. favoriteColor (example of variable name using camelCase)
 2. Use the `print()` function to print each variable to the screen.
+Don't use quotes around variables, we will talk more about this later.

 #### Lists